suraj95/CKAD-Practice/README.md

 Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.

-The following command runs kubectl in a mode where it acts as a reverse proxy.

-	kubectl proxy --port=8080 &

 Creates a proxy server or application-level gateway between localhost and the Kubernetes API Server.
 It also allows serving static content over specified HTTP path.
 All incoming data enters through one port and gets forwarded to the remote kubernetes API Server port, except for the path matching the static content path.
 Then you can explore the API with curl, wget, or a browser, like so:

 	curl http://localhost:8080/api/